wrought/clue-clone/README.md

 Six theory (tool) tokens and one die.

 The set of 21 illustrated cards includes a card for each of the 6 characters, one for each of the 6 theories, and one for each of the 9 rooms.
-There is also a pad of
-Scientist Notes to aid the players in their investigations.
+There is also Scientist Lab Notebooks to aid the players in their investigations.

 #### Preparation